Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 - DNS management

-The IPXO Marketplace offers fully automated services, and clients can start monetizing or leasing pretty much as soon as they create their accounts, validate resource ownership and meet compliance requirements.
+The IPXO Platform offers fully automated services, and clients can start monetizing or leasing pretty much as soon as they create their accounts, validate resource ownership and meet compliance requirements.

 All payouts are automated, which means that earnings are transferred automatically at the chosen payout cycle.
 Conveniently, a standard 5% platform fee for IP holders is deducted monthly only once the subnets are monetized.

 Managing IP resources is extremely easy with IPXO’s IPAM dashboard.
 This ensures that all clients have full control.
-Even more control will come soon once delegated RPKI and IP geolocation services become available.
-To learn more, we invite you to watch the recording of a webinar introducing the IPXO platform.
+Even more control comes from delegated RPKI and IP geolocation services.
+To learn more, we invite you to watch the webinar recording introducing the IPXO platform.

 How does IPXO handle abuse?

 Experienced anti-abuse professionals employ automated abuse reporting and real-time monitoring to catch and mitigate abuse incidents in time.
-Our team also works hard to make sure that all clients are audited before they can access the Marketplace to ensure security for everyone on the platform.
+IPXO’s Market Stats show that 98.22% of abuse cases are handled automatically, while 1.78% require manual handling.
+Our team also works hard to make sure that all clients are audited before they can access the Platform to ensure security for everyone.

-Whenever IP holders add their subnets to the Marketplace, we perform a thorough background check on IP addresses.
-With the help of almost 200 different blocklists, anti-abuse experts can make sure that only clean IP addresses are listed on the IPXO Marketplace.
+Whenever IP holders add their subnets to the Platform, we perform a thorough background check on IP addresses.
+With the help of almost 200 different blocklists, anti-abuse experts can make sure that only clean IP addresses are listed on the IPXO Platform.
 Even if a single IP address fails the check, the entire subnet cannot be added until it is clean.

 - Business verification